8-Mercaptoquinoline

 8-Mercaptoquinoline is the organosulfur compound with the formula C9H7NSH.
 It is a derivative of the heterocycle quinoline, substituted in the 8-position with a thiol group.
 The compound is an analog of 8-hydroxyquinoline, a common chelating agent.
-The compound is a colorless solid.
+In terms of physical properties, this compound crystallizes as a red solid dihydrate but the anhydrous compound is a blue liquid.

+8-Mercaptoquinoline functions as a bidentate ligand for many metal ions.

 Preparation

-Quinoline reacts with chlorosulfuric acid to form quinoline-8-sulfonyl chloride, which reacts with triphenylphosphine in toluene to form 8-mercaptoquinoline.
+8-Mercaptoquinoline is usually prepared via quinoline-8-sulfonyl chloride.
+This species can be reduced with stannous chloride.
+Triphenylphosphine has also been used as a reductant.